 In terms of commodities not being ideal for diversification relates the negative or low correlation between commodity prices and stock prices.
 There are occasions when the price of commodities can fall in line with that of stocks, meaning that commodities are not always successful for diversification.

 There are some factors such as unemployment and reduced demand that can halt production, leading to lower energy consumption, the unavailability of cash of financial purchases, and so on that can impact commodities to diversify the portfolio of an investor.

 In terms of commodities yielding lower returns with higher volatility, the returns that traders and investors see with commodities are far lower than the volatility percentage and risk that they face in trading commodities.
 It is, therefore, a very risky field for long-term, buy-and-hold investors.

-In terms of asset concentration, diversification may be one of the main reasons for investors to include commodities in their portfolio, but the commodity funds are concentrated in either one or two industries which leads to non-diversification.
+In terms of asset concentration, diversification may be one of the main reasons for investors to include commodities in their portfolio, but the commodity funds are concentrated in either one or two industries which lead to non-diversification.

 What Are The Examples of Commodities?

 The examples of different commodities are as follows: